We have a sincere wish for you:

 The aforementioned organization recommends protecting your intellectual property by applying for a patent (when it comes to inventions or new technical solutions), copyright (for literary or artistic works, as well as software, advertisements, technical drawings or maps) or a trademark (which can distinguish June’s wine glasses from Tyler’s, even if both of them create and sell the same kind of product).

 How can I protect my brand from intruders?

 Once the stealing happens, we wish you to be able to defend your property.

 Sure, copying or misusing anyone’s intellectual property is forbidden by law, and those who dare do it will have fines to pay.

 But… This world would be a wonderful place if things were so simple.
-Ask Lady Gaga.
+Just ask Lady Gaga.

 Six years ago she wanted to sue an ice cream manufacturer from Covent Garden (London) because one of his branded products was named Baby Gaga.

 Now, it stays unclear whether she was bothered by the fact that the name sounded similar to hers or that the product in question was made from human milk (Ewwww!).
 She did mention it was disgusting, though.
 (Imagine it coming from a person who wore rotten bovine flash to prove a point.)